Architecting Adaptable Solutions

 Marketplace Modules

-Marketplace modules with data in the database included in the solution should always be upgraded through a solution release upgrade.
+Marketplace modules which have data in the database included in the solution should always be upgraded through a solution release upgrade.
 They should never be upgraded in the customer implementation, as this can lead to loss of data.

 For example, a solution contains a module like the Excel Importer.
-If at any point the customer decides to update the module with a newer version rather than wait for an upgrade from the solution, the customer will run into merge conflicts later.
+If the customer decides to update the module with a newer version rather than wait for an upgrade from the solution, they will run into merge conflicts later.
 As soon as they apply the upgrade from the solution vendor, the Team Server will be unable to properly identify the changes from both sides for the module.
-If this merge conflict is handled incorrectly, data loss will result.
+If this merge conflict is handled incorrectly, data will be lost.

 Clean Coding